DevExpress/devextreme-demos/JSDemos/Demos/DataGrid/StateManagement/Vue/description.md

-Our **DataGrid** widget manages row edits internally.
-However, if your use case requires full control over editing, you can disable the built-in edit state management and use the API members below to manage the state manually.
-This demo shows how to use these members with the <a href="https://vuex.vuejs.org/" target="_blank">Vuex</a> state management pattern and library.
+Our **DataGrid** widget manages the edit state automatically.
+However, if your use case requires full control over editing, you can use the API members below to manage the state manually.
+In this demo, we manage the state with a help of the <a href="https://vuex.vuejs.org/" target="_blank">Vuex</a> library.

 **Widget Options**